JoeyyHuang/QR2-code/README.md

     └── phonon_sort: script for generating the input files to perform the phonon-sorting calculation
 ```

-examples:
---Graphene: input files for single, double and defect resonant Raman calculations of semimetal material
---MoS2: input files for single and double resonant Raman calculations of semiconductor material with spin-orbit coupling under consideration
---hBN: input files for single and double resonant Raman calculations of insulator material
-source code:
---EPW-src: the core codes for Raman spectrum calculating, modified based on the original files with the same names in QE/EPW/src
---PHonon-PH: phonon-related code for sorting phonon branches in terms of symmetry, modified based on the original file with the same name in QE/PHonon/PH
---Raman_PP: post-processing code for Raman spectrum plot and analysis
---phonon_sort: script for generating the input files to perform the phonon-sorting calculation

 ## USAGE
 1. put the source code files in EPW-src inside QE/EPW/src directory and repalce the original files with the same names;
     put the source code files in PHonon-PH inside QE/PHonon/PH directory and repalce the original file with the same name;